BIGJRA/BIGJRA.github.io/reborn.md

     - Soft-Boiled
     - Stored Power

 Shocker, another tough gym leader in Pokemon Reborn.
 You'll notice that Noel uses Normal types on a field that doesn't really benefit most of his moves, instead, he'll mainly profit off of the free healing each turn.
 His seeded Clefable, Girafarig, and Bewear in particular are all fairly bulky and have good coverage to mess up your team.
-With the addition of a Porygon-Z who gets extra bulk thanks to its seed and hits like a truck and the demon spawn known as King's Rock Cinccino, you're in for a tough fight against a well-rounded Normal type team (ok, 5/6ths of a Normal type team plus Clefable).
+With the addition of a Porygon-Z who gets extra bulk thanks to its seed and hits like a truck and the demon spawn known as King's Rock Cinccino, you're in for a tough fight against a well-rounded Normal type team (ok, 5/6 of a Normal type team plus Clefable).

 Clefable's Magic Guard is an annoying ability that means you need to overwhelm it physically despite its seed boost or get it before it can Calm Mind too much, but thankfully it means it doesn't have Unaware.
 This means you can get your own sweeper set up potentially against Bewear or Girafarig and maybe steamroll his team.
 Fighting types can potentially destroy the Cinccino but won't see a ton of success against the rest of the team.
 Since Normal types have no other weaknesses, you might have to turn to using the field to your benefit.
 Although Girafarig has Sap Sipper to absorb Grass type moves, you can go with a hyper-offensive Grass type strategy, keeping Swellow in mind.
 Coil and Growth are boosted on this field, so it shouldn't be impossible to set up.
 You can also take advantage of the boost to Fire-moves - in particular Bewear will get crushed by them.
 Keep in mind too that the Elemental Seed can potentially allow you to more easily survive Cinccino and/or get your own tank set up.

 In a pinch, this fight becomes much easier if you change the field to the Burning Field or the Corrosive Field.
-However Laura doesn't like you destroying her flower garden!
+However, Laura doesn't like you destroying her flower garden!

 **Relationship Point Choices:**
 - Beat Noel on Burning Field (-2 Laura)